Questions & Answers

 ACC’s current property tax rate is about 9½ cents per $100 of taxable value.
 The current average tax rate for Texas community colleges is about 16 cents.

-If all three measures are approved, the total tax impact is estimated to be five cents, phased in over time—for a maximum total of about 14 cents.
+If all three measures are approved, the total tax impact is estimated to be five cents—for a maximum total of about 14 cents.

 When would an increase occur?

 A tax increase related to the bond propositions would occur when bonds are issued for a project.
 The first year of increase would be FY2016.
-The M&O tax cap proposal calls for a 1-cent increase in FY2016, a 1-cent increase in FY2018, and a 1-cent increase in FY2020.
+The M&O tax cap proposal calls for a phased-in increase of 3 cents: 1 cent in FY2016, 1 cent in FY2018, and 1 cent in FY2020.

 What was the role of the Bond Program Advisory Committee?

 In spring 2013, the Bond Program Advisory Committee – a 25-member group composed of community representatives, education partners, ACC faculty and staff, and students – reviewed the planning work completed by the college over the past several years and developed 11 recommendations for the bond package, prioritized from a longer list of possible projects.
 The board streamlined those projects to develop the propositions that will be on the ballot in November.

 To see the planning documents and reports reviewed by the committee, visit the committee’s meeting schedule, agendas, and documents webpage.

 What is the role of ACC’s Campus Advisory Committees?

 Community representatives serve on the college’s campus advisory committees, which provide input on the direction of individual campuses.
 Over the past several years, they have reviewed plans for their campus and made recommendations.